Functions and methods

 Closures

-Functions are first-class citizen in Hylo, meaning that they be assigned to bindings, passed as arguments or returned from functions, like any other value.
+Functions are first-class citizens in Hylo, meaning that they be assigned to bindings, passed as arguments or returned from functions, like any other value.
 When a function is used as a value, it is called a closure.

 fun round(_ n: Float64, digits: Int) -> Float64 {